 With abundant business-friendly resources including air, rail, outstanding North-South and East-West highway systems and available sites and buildings, the area offers all the access you need and a lower cost of doing business.

-Food processing companies in Jefferson and Dodge counties also benefit from abundant municipal water and existing wastewater infrastructure.
+Food processing companies in Greater Jefferson County also benefit from abundant municipal water and existing wastewater infrastructure.

 Learn more about our infrastructure here.